Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

 \subsection{Proof overview}

 We start with a high-level overview of the proof.
 Below we refer to Figure~\ref{fig:poverview}.
 Since $p$ is small enough, initially $\eta^1$ will grow without finding any seed of $\eta^2(0)$, as in Figure~\ref{fig:poverview}(a).
 When $\eta^1$ activates a seed of $\eta^2$, then we will apply Proposition~\ref{pro:encapsulate} to establish that $\eta^1$ will go around $\eta^2$, encapsulating it inside a small ball (according to the norm $|\cdot|$).
 This is illustrated by the encapsulation of $C_1$ in Figure~\ref{fig:poverview}(b).
-The yellow ball in the picture marks the region inside which the cluster of $\eta^2$ will be trapped, and the red circle around it represents the region inside which the whole encapsulation procedure described in Proposition~\ref{pro:encapsulate} takes place.
+The yellow ball in the picture marks the region inside which the cluster of $\eta^2$ will be trapped; in Proposition~\ref{pro:encapsulate} this corresponds to the ball $\ball{\frac{10R}{11-\lambda}}$.
+To ensure the encapsulation of a cluster of $\eta^2$, we will need to observe the passage times inside a larger ball; for example, only to ensure the measurability requirement of the event in Proposition~\ref{pro:encapsulate} we need to observe the passage times in $\ball{R\left(\frac{11-\lambda}{10}\right)^2}$.
+This larger ball is represented by the red circles in Figure~\ref{fig:poverview}.
 As long as different red circles do not intersect one another, the encapsulation of different clusters of $\eta^2$ will happen independently.
-However, when $\eta^1$ encounters a large cluster, as it happens with the cluster $C_3$ in Figure~\ref{fig:poverview}(d), the encapsulation procedure will require a larger region to succeed.
+However, when $\eta^1$ encounters a large cluster of $\eta^2$ seeds, as it happens with the cluster $C_3$ in Figure~\ref{fig:poverview}(d), the encapsulation procedure will require a larger region to succeed.
 We will carry this out by developing a multi-scale analysis of the encapsulation procedure, where the size of the region will depend, among other things, on the size of the clusters of $\eta^2(0)$.
 After the encapsulation takes place, as in Figure~\ref{fig:poverview}(e), we are left with a larger yellow ball and a larger red circle.
 Also, whenever two clusters of $\eta^2(0)$ are close enough such that their corresponding red circles intersect, as it happens with $C_2$ in Figure~\ref{fig:poverview}(c), then the encapsulation cannot be guaranteed to succeed.
 In this case, we see these clusters as if they were a larger cluster, and perform the encapsulation procedure over a slightly larger region, as in Figure~\ref{fig:poverview}(c,d).